gatsbyjs/gatsby/docs/docs/gatsby-core-philosophy.md

 * Active mentorship

 We’ve built an active community with hundreds of contributors, and we want to live the example of what a great open source community can be.

-### Work in the open

-Open source is at the core of Gatsby’s success, and one of the central tenets of open source is that things are done in the open and without smoke, mirrors, pomp, circumstance, cloaks, or daggers.

-Gatsby’s competitive advantage is the strength of its community and ecosystem, and we’re convinced that the right path forward is to continue working in the open, sharing our plans, ideas, struggles, and successes as transparently as possible.

-Whenever we're considering an important change, we'll create an RFC in order to